MaayanLab/DGBMobile/README.md

   - The code is written in ES6, but we use [Babel](https://babeljs.io/) to compile it ES5 for cross-browser support.
   - [Understanding ECMAScript 6](https://leanpub.com/understandinges6/read)
   - [ES6 equivalents in ES6](https://github.com/addyosmani/es6-equivalents-in-es5)
-- React
+- React Native
-  - React is a JavaScript library for modularizing user interfaces into easy-to-manage components.
+  - React/React Native are JavaScript libraries for modularizing user interfaces into easy-to-manage components.
 Each component is a combination of JavaScript and HTML, which makes it easy to see the data, behavior, and view all in a single file.
 React handles rendering the component through the lifecycle of the application.
   - [Facebook's React tutorial](https://facebook.github.io/react/docs/tutorial.html) is a good place to start.
 - MobX
   - MobX is a JavaScript library for making the state of an application easier to reason about.
 Using MobX, the state of an application is represented by a "store".
 Each time part of the application changes, MobX recomputes the store and React rerenders the application.